March 19, 2021

-You can forget the luxury of endless all-inclusive buffets and staff to wait on you hand and foot (unless of course you really are a celebrity and take a serviced villa).
+Villa holidays are self-catering, so you can forget endless all-inclusive buffets and staff to wait on you hand and foot (unless of course you really are a celebrity and take a serviced villa).
 And you won’t get organised entertainment, kids’ clubs and a daily maid service.

-However, what you’ll gain is a place that is your own for the duration of your trip.
-No annoying guests to fight over the sun loungers with, probably your own private pool, the luxury of deciding when and how you eat, drink, sleep and party, and the ability to really kick back and enjoy life with all the little luxuries of a normal home.
+However, what you will gain is a place of your own for the duration of your trip.
+That means you won’t need to get to the pool early to snag a sun-loungers, the luxury of deciding when and how you eat, drink, sleep and party, and the ability to really kick back and enjoy life with all the comforts of a normal home.

-The price of self-catering breaks will also astound many as villas can often work out far cheaper than a package break to a hotel, even with car hire added into the cost.
+Plus, self-catering breaks often work out far cheaper than a package break if you get savvy with your spending (ie cook), even with car hire added into the cost.

-Essentially, you get the use of a home for the period of time you rent it for.
+Essentially, you’re getting the use of a home when you book a holiday villa.
 It will usually come with bedding and towels, a kitchen, use of a private or shared pool and whatever facilities the home has on offer.
 Many also have a welcome pack with a few basic groceries on arrival.

-However, you should read the terms and conditions of any rental, looking out for information such as whether there is a cleaning or maid service, if there is a refundable deposit to be left on arrival or any other details that are important to you.
+However, you should read the terms and conditions of any rental.
+Look out for information such as whether there is a cleaning service, if there is a refundable deposit to be left on arrival or any other details that are important to you – air-conditioning is a good one to consider, as are cots and high chairs if you’re travelling with a little one.

 It’s vital that you research the location of your property and how you will get to it on arrival.
 Unless it is within a resort you will probably need a rental car or cars to make the most of your stay.
 The last thing you want is to find yourself marooned in a fabulous property with no easy access to restaurants, shops or the beach.
 You should also consider transfer time from your arrival airport.

 Also think about check-in and check-out times and factor these into your plans and possible flight times.
-Avoid arriving too late or too early as you will either get lost in the dark or be hanging around for hours waiting to get in.
+Avoid arriving too late or too early, as you may not want to drive in an unfamiliar place in the dark, or be hanging around for hours waiting to get in.

 You also need to consider how you travel to your villa destination.
 Most people will fly, so consider whether you are going to book your flights with your villa specialist and therefore get protection under the ATOL scheme for package holidays, or whether you are going to book separate flights and accommodation (for which you must ensure you have a travel insurance policy including end supplier failure).